tripti-45/SOC-Threat-Hunting-Hawkeye/investigation-report.md

 ## 3. Phase 1 — Initial Compromise (Phishing & Download)

 ### 3.1 Phishing Delivery
 The accountant received a phishing email with an embedded download link disguised as an invoice.
-This is a common **Business Email Compromise (BEC)** tactic targeting finance staff.

 ### 3.2 Malware Download
 Filtering HTTP traffic in Wireshark revealed a GET request to a malicious domain.
 The downloaded executable was: